Professor Katy Parry

 - Position: Professor of Media and Politics

-- Areas of expertise: visual communication and photojournalism; visual media activism; political communication; war and the media; visual research methods.
+- Areas of expertise: visual communication and photojournalism; visual media activism; political communication; war and the media; military veterans in the media; visual research methods.

 - Email: K.J.Parry@leeds.ac.uk

 I joined Leeds in 2011.
 Prior to this, I was working as a research associate for the AHRC-funded project, Media Genre and Political Culture, with Kay Richardson and John Corner at the University of Liverpool, exploring the way in which media formats other than journalism portray politics.
 I generally write on images, politics and war.

 Before completing my PhD at the University of Liverpool I also worked on an ESRC project on UK news coverage of the Iraq War, which produced the book, Pockets of Resistance: British news media, war and theory in the 2003 invasion of Iraq (Manchester University Press, 2010), with Piers Robinson, Peter Goddard, Craig Murray and Philip M. Taylor.

 My latest co-authored book, with Giorgia Aiello, Visual Communication: Understanding Images in Media Culture (SAGE), was published in early 2020).
 This book was publlished in Italian in 2023: ‘La Comunicazione Visiva’ (il Mulino).

 A co-edited book with my fellow Media, War and Conflict journal editors was also published in July 2020: Spaces of War: War of Spaces (Bloomsbury).
 The book provides a rich, international and multi-disciplinary engagement with the convergence of war and media through the conceptual lens of 'space'.

 - Director of Research and Innovation for the School of Media and Communication